You can configure an activity in Target to use Adobe Analytics as the reporting source (A4T).

 Supported goal metrics

-A4T for Auto-Allocate allows you to choose any of the following metric types as your primary goal metric for optimization:
+A4T for Auto-Allocate and Auto-Target allow you to choose any of the following metric types as your primary goal metric for optimization:

 - Adobe Target conversion metrics